Dorian399/Discord-Chat-Relay-Edit/README.md

     1. This batch file has a very basic auto restart in the event the bot crashes for whatever reason.
 Otherwise this is unnecessary if you don't want it or want something better. \
     To just start it without automatic restarting, do `node bot.js`
 18. Find the channel you want to be used as the communication relay, and type `--setgmodchannel [ServerID]`.
 If succesful, the bot will react with ✅.
 From there, you should be good to go.
+19. (Optional) Find the channel you want to be used as the status channel, and type `--setstatuschannel` or `--setstatusmchannel` for the more compact version.
+After adding it remove your original message and only leave the message sent by the bot.

 # Installation:
 ### Garry's Mod server setup: